manastalukdar/manastalukdar.github.io/website/pages/about/services.md

 - Advisory services for startups.
 - Board member roles.
 - Joining steering committees for organizations or standards, etc.
-- Being part of judging panels.
+- Being part of judging panels for industry awards, hackathons, startup pitches, etc.
-- Reviewer roles for technical submissions.
+- Reviewing technical submissions including books, conference and journal papers, etc.
 - Giving conference talks, or other public speaking opportunities.
 I can be contacted through the [Free Speaker Bureau](https://www.freespeakerbureau.com/speaker-presenter/manas-talukdar) platform, or any of the options below.
 - Participating in panel discussions.
 - Participating in podcasts.
 I can contacted through the [matchmaker.fm](https://www.matchmaker.fm/show-guest/manas-talukdar-ced412) platform, or any of the options below.